Classic Rack of Lamb

 I live for lamb chops.
 Juicy, tender, rare (please please give me rare), deep reddish pink, browned, crusty, herbed, fatty goodness.
 So when my father sent me on a mission to make rack of lamb (what?
 8 lamb chops in a row?)
 I was all over it.

-My version (with guidance from Mike the butcher at Corti Brothers) uses a simple rub with olive oil, garlic, salt, pepper, fresh chopped rosemary and thyme.
+My version uses a simple rub with olive oil, garlic, salt, pepper, fresh chopped rosemary and thyme.
 The trick is to not go overboard with the herbs.
 The lamb tastes so good on its own, the seasoning should complement the lamb, not dominate it.

 Beneath the recipe I’ve included links to rack of lamb recipes from other food bloggers, and a recipe for a breaded herb crusted version from chef Gordon Ramsay that my father likes.
 Do you have a favorite version?
 Please let us know about it in the comments.

 The cooking time depends on how big your rack of lamb is, and how rare you want it cooked.
 Rack of lamb should be cooked rare, or at most medium rare.
 The instructions are for a rack 1 1/4 to 2 pounds big.
 If you are cooking multiple racks (unless you are doing a crown roast which is a different matter), lay them out separately on the pan, and you may need to increase the cooking time.

 Use a meat thermometer!
 Many factors can affect cooking time like the shape of the roast, the fat marbling, and your individual oven characteristics.
 This is too lovely and tender a roast to risk overcooking.

 Make sure to allow enough time for your rack of lamb to come close to room temperature before cooking.
 Otherwise the inside will still be raw while the outside is cooked.